2020 Fantasy Baseball Ranking Tiers: Outfield

 - Randal Grichuk (TOR)

-As referenced above, Braun is dealing with rotator cuff soreness.
-The production, albeit in a part-time role, has still been there the past couple of seasons.
+As referenced above, Braun is DHing, so the production will continue to be there as it has still for the past couple of seasons.
 We covered Edman in the shortstop tiers piece.

 Biggio is going lower than anticipated according to the ADP.
 He gets a boost in OBP leagues and should be used as a second baseman.
 Anderson won’t win you a league, but he’s a boring, safe option if you take a riskier outfielder earlier in your draft.